Pieloth/ASUS-G713PV-fix/README.md

 Did set it to 3 hours like former legacy default Windows settings.

-> [!NOTE]
-> Sometimes, rarely, Windows Orchestrator hang, and will not let laptop sleep at all
->
-> Situation can be checked in a Terminal admin console, with command: `powercfg /requests`
->
-> Anything showing there in a section means Windows will not yet allow laptop to sleep
->
-> Simply exiting Standby, or session Logoff/Logon, solves issue.
 ## Prerequisites on Modern Standby and Legacy Power Schemes to use this script
 > [!IMPORTANT]
 > Modern Standby should be ENABLED!